What does the term furloughed mean, and how is it different from getting fired or laid off?

-It is no secret that unemployment numbers are skyrocketing across the country due to COVID-19 closures, cautious consumer behavior, and overall uncertainty.
+It is no secret that unemployment numbers skyrocketed across the country due to COVID-19 closures, cautious consumer behavior, and overall uncertainty.

 Losing your job and navigating the unemployment and business jargon can be a terrifying event for people.

-What does it all mean, and how are you supposed to navigate all this?
+What does it all mean, and how can you navigate all this?

 Let’s start with the basics and see if it helps make things more transparent.